akvo/akvo-flow-docs/docs/fieldapp2.0/5-surveys-to-device.rst

 Manual download from settings menu
 ----------------------------------
+You can also manually download a form.
+However, this is not recommended, as it will not automatically download updates of forms.

 **To download a specific form:**

 Before you start, you need the ID of the form.
-On the dashboard, you can find this if you view the details of the form.
+On the FLOW dashboard, you can find this if you view the details of the form.
 1. On the Akvo FLOW app home screen, click **Settings**.

 .. figure:: img/settings-icon.png